Different Mattress Types Guide

 If you tend to sleep hot or you share the bed with a partner, it’s important to choose a mattress that regulates temperature well.
 In general, innerspring and hybrid mattresses offer the best temperature regulation due to the airflow provided by their structured coil construction.
 Memory foam mattresses tend to hold more heat, but with the development of new cooling technologies like gel-infused foam and phase change materials, foam mattresses may still offer good cooling capabilities.

-For more information see our overview of the best temperature for sleep.
+For more information, see our overview of the best temperature for sleep.

 Motion transfer

 If you share your bed with a partner, you may want to choose a mattress that isolates motion transferⓘ The amount of movement felt on one side of the mattress when a bed partner moves on the other side of the bed .
 Memory foam and latex mattresses tend to offer the best motion isolation, while innerspring mattresses are not as good at isolating motion.
-Hybrid mattresses which combine innerspring coils with foam or latex layers fall somewhere in the middle.
+Hybrid mattresses that combine innerspring coils with foam or latex layers fall somewhere in the middle.

 Body weight